 b.
 Know Your Customer “(KYC) is the guiding principle behind the Anti-Money Laundering (AML) measures.
 It incorporates the “Know Your Customer ” Standards & ” Anti Money Laundering ” Measures, hereinafter to be referred as ” KYC Standards ” and ” AML Measures “.
 The objective is to “have in place adequate policies, practices, and procedures that promote high ethical and professional standards and prevent the Company from being used, intentionally or unintentionally, by criminal elements “.
 KYC Standards and AML Measures would enable the Company to know/ understand its customers, the beneficial owners in case of non-individual entities, the principles behind customers who are acting as agents, and their financial dealings better which in turn will help the Company to manage its risks prudently.

 SEBI has mandated that KYC policy should be designed to combat Money Laundering which covers Customer acceptance policy and customer due diligence measures, including requirements for proper identification of the customers.
 KHANDWALA SECURITIES LIMITED has framed comprehensive KYC and AML policy.
 According to the policy,

-Customer identification for each customer, whether existing, new, regular or occasional is an essential element of an effective customer due diligence programme.
-CIP at the minimum includes CP and ISA documents, where CP relates to "Customer Profile ", and ISA relates to "Identification ", "Signature " and "Address " (ISA) documentation.
+Customer identification for each customer, whether existing, new, regular, or occasional is an essential element of an effective customer due to the diligence program.
+CIP at the minimum includes CP and ISA documents, where CP relates to “Customer Profile “, and ISA relates to “Identification “, “Signature ” and “Address ” (ISA) documentation.
 Clients need to provide ISA documents as required in the account opening document and required under SEBI and PMLA regulations.
 Clients need to also provide details of their Income/Net worth in order to ascertain their financial profile.
-Clients are expected to update the same frequently and at least on annual basis.
+Clients are expected to update the same frequency and at least an annual basis.